niels-slotboom/notes/Submanifolds.typ

 This immediately suggests a relationship between the ambient and intrinsic curvatures.
 One might naïvely expect, by analogy  with the connections, that the intrinsic curvature is simply the projection of the ambient one.
 A simple counterexample will demonstrate that this cannot be entire picture.
 This leads us to the notion of _extrinsic curvature_, which---roughly speaking---captures the normal component of the ambient connection $nabla$ that is discarded when passing to $mnabla$.

-This will prepare us for the derivation of the Gauss equation in the next section, which relates the intrinsic, extrinsic and projected ambient curvatures in a precise and elegant way.
+This will prepare us for the derivation of the Gauss-Codazzi equation in the next section, which relates the intrinsic, extrinsic and projected ambient curvatures in a precise and elegant way.
 == Intrinsic Curvature
 === Curvature of Manifolds: the Riemann Tensor
 On a space like $RR^2$ equipped with the Euclidean metric,